KC-7/life-hacks-v2/README.md

 - Implement a <a href="https://www.w3schools.com/howto/howto_js_topnav_responsive.asp" target="_blank" rel="noopener" aria-label="Link to my W3Schools guide to responsive nav menu (opens in new tab)">responsive nav menu</a> with a "hamburger" styled menu for use on smaller devices, especially useful if additional sections are added to the site in future.

 - Consider relocating the cover text over the hero text on the home page to the right hand side of the screen so the sign up link is closer to the users thumb on mobile devices if right handed.
-This will only work once the Top of Page Button has been removed when the user is at the top of the page or it would interfer with the content - see above point.
+This will only work once the Top of Page Button has been removed when the user is at the top of the page or it would interfere with the content - see above point.

 - Currently the sign up form does not send any data or create an account for user, this will need to be set up in future.